frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 The Lord does not distance Himself from us.
 He wants us to live in His presence.

-We\'re told at the scene of the Transfiguration: "Immediately a cloud overshadowed them" (cf. Mark 9:7).
+We\'re told at the scene of the Transfiguration: "Immediately a cloud overshadowed them" (*cf*.
+Mark 9:7).

 It\'s a reminder of that other cloud that accompanied the presence of God in the Old Testament: "Then the cloud," we\'re told in the Book of Exodus, "covered the tent of meeting, and the glory...filled the tabernacle" (Ex.
 40:34).

 It was the sign of divine intervention.
 "And the Lord said to Moses, 'Lo, I am coming to you in a thick cloud, that the people may hear when I speak with you, and may believe you forever'" (Ex.
 19:9).

 At Mount Tabor, that cloud overshadows Christ, and the powerful voice of God the Father is heard coming from it: "This is my Son, my Chosen, listen to him" (Luke 9:35).

 God the Father speaks through Jesus Christ to men of all ages.
-His voice is heard in every age, in a particular way through the teaching of the Church, who, as John Paul says in his encyclical, "The Redeemer of Man*,*" his first encyclical, "continually seeks ways of bringing this mystery of her Master and Lord to humanity---to the peoples, the nations, the succeeding generations, and every individual human being" (John Paul II, *Redemptor hominis*, March 4, 1979).
+His voice is heard in every age, in a particular way through the teaching of the Church, who, as John Paul says in his encyclical, *The Redeemer of Man,* his first encyclical, "continually seeks ways of bringing this mystery of her Master and Lord to humanity---to the peoples, the nations, the succeeding generations, and every individual human being" (John Paul II, Encyclical, *Redemptor hominis*, Point 7, March 4, 1979).

 We can detect when the Holy Spirit is speaking to us.
 When certain words or phrases of other people, or something we read, strikes us in a special way, or something we hear in some preaching, somehow, it's engraved in our soul.